rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-135fc4931a0b9256-update-on-additional-margin-in-all-variants-of-gold-and-silver.md

 source: bse
 stocks: []
 tags:
+- additional-margin
-- commodity-derivatives
+- derivatives
 - gold
+- iccl
+- risk-management
 - silver
-- additional-margin
-- risk-management
-- tender-period
-- iccl
+- tender-offer
 title: Update on Additional Margin in All Variants of Gold and Silver
 ---